i-sanyam/sanyamaggarwal.com/content/blog/go-goa-gone-private.md

 ![Sanyam Aggarwal holding a shirt in front of him](/static/images/goa/shirts.jpg "They didn't have my size for this one 🥲")

 Got swollen thumbs by playing volleyball in the evening at Candolim Beach.
 Lost my spectacles by running and lying into the waves.
-Bought groceries for the breakfast.
+Bought groceries for breakfast.
 We had dinner and shots at a highly recommended place - [Inferno](https://www.zomato.com/goa/inferno-candolim) but didn't like it much.

 {{<ytvideo id="v_ZxxPy3DKs" loop="true" title="Fireball Shots at Inferno, Candolim, Goa" description="Fireball Shots at Inferno, I am trying neither of them again 🙅‍♂️">}}